 Crews boating above the Gut should boat with their bow ball pointing left (opposite to normal training).
 Crews boating from Longbridges may, if permission has been granted by the raft marshal, boat pointing downstream if they are headed straight through the Gut.
 They must take extra care to check that the river is clear before pushing off.

-Any crew stationed at Falcon or City of Oxford Rowing Club should boat as normal, unless the river is completely clear.
+Any crew stationed at Falcon or City of Oxford Rowing Club should boat as normal and spin at Falcon raft.
+They may not row upstream through the Gut before racing begins.